XeroOl/notitg-mirin/index.md

 # Mirin Template
 [NotITG](https://notitg.heysora.net) is a fork of OpenITG designed to make it easier for mod file creators to implement their ideas.
 The [Mirin Template](https://www.github.com/XeroOl/notitg-mirin) provides functions that allow creators to use NotITG express their mod ideas and bring them to life in the game.
+Join the (NotITG Discord)[https://uksrt.heysora.net/discord] to learn more about NotITG.

 The Mirin Template is designed to make easing as simple as possible, while remaining incredibly powerful.
-Eases are the basic building blocks used to make a mod file.

 ```lua
 -- turn on invert